Are Memory Foam Shoes

 You will recall that one of the qualities of the material is that it retains heat.
 This is not such a great idea in shoes unless you are an Eskimo because it will lead to sweat which in turn leads to smelly shoes.

 To offset this, manufacturers have taken to incorporating gel beads in the memory foam.
-Back to chemistry and you may recall that
+Back to chemistry and you may recall that a material will absorb heat differently when solid to when it is liquid.
+You may also recall latent heat – heat given off from a change in state.

-So these gel beads change state as a result of the build up of heat from your foot which turns the gel into more liquid form and helps cool the foot.
+So these gel beads change state as a result of the build-up of heat from your foot which turns the gel into more liquid form and helps cool the foot.
 Isn’t chemistry fun?

-Another way to counter the smelly build up from sweaty feet is to line the foam with a moisture wicking material and introduce air flow through the foam as it compresses to aerate the material.
+Another way to counter the smelly build-up from sweaty feet is to line the foam with a moisture-wicking material and introduce airflow through the foam as it compresses to aerate the material.
 It works – to a degree.

 The breathability of the uppers is another factor.
 Shoes with fabric, knit or mesh uppers breathe much better than leather or closed synthetic materials which enables air to flow more freely through the shoe and reduce sweat and moisture.
 The downside is these materials give less lateral support than leather and closed synthetics.